-Using their own discretion, house parents always have the right to withhold permission for off-campus travel or overnights.
-Overall reminders about blue slips are:
+Using their own discretion, house faculty always have the right to withhold permission for off-campus travel or overnights.
+Overall reminders about overnight passes are:

 - Last-minute invitations requiring day or evening sign-outs will generally be accepted if a student intends to return to campus by house check-in;

 - No weekend, school break, or vacation plans may begin until all school commitments have been met.
-Exceptions to this policy may be granted only by the acting director of student life or the academic dean/assistant head of school;
+Exceptions to this policy may be granted only by the dean of students or the academic dean;

 - Students are expected to return to campus from an overnight by check-in at 7:30 p.m. on Sundays (5:30 p.m. on Boarding Community Dinner weekends); Students who are late for check-in without special permission from their house parent, the acting director of student life or the administrator on duty can expect disciplinary consequences;